 Although this recipe is delightfully easy to follow, there are definitely a few tips that will help ease your cooking process.
 Here are some tips and tricks on making the best fried rice noodles:

-- I highly recommend using a non-stick wok like this to ease your cooking process.
+Use a wok to ease your cooking process.

 Other quick dinner recipes you may like: